 Club Book is proud to bring bestselling and award-winning authors to the Twin Cities, and we are dedicated to making these events accessible to all audiences.
-That is why we make podcasts of all our events available for free streaming and download.
+That is why we make podcasts of all our events available for free.
 Whether you missed the program, wish to hear it again, or want to share it with your friends, Club Book makes it easy to listen to podcasts.
-Note that podcasts will be uploaded to our website and iTunes several days after each event.
 Enjoy!

 Joshua Bennett, PhD, is a prize-winning poet and spoken word artist.
 He gained critical acclaim in 2016 with The Sobbing School, winner of the National Poetry Series and a finalist for an NAACP Image Award.
 Bennett’s follow-ups, Owed (2020) and The Study of Human Life (2022), solidified his standing as one of his generation’s most resonant and needed poetic voices.
 In a starred review for Owed, Publisher’s Weekly raves “these powerful, crisp poems celebrate the complexity, joy, and heartbreak of the Black experience in America.”
 Bennett’s newest release is Spoken Word: A Cultural History.
 In it, he tracks the origins and broad impact of a resilient art form that has long centered voices and experiences outside the dominant cultural narrative.
 In addition to his writing, Bennett is a professor at Dartmouth College and founding editor of Minor Notes, a Penguin Classics book series dedicated to the rediscovery of underappreciated Black poets from the 19th and 20th centuries.